CQCL/selene/DEVELOPMENT.md

 - cbindgen ~= 0.28
 - cargo-expand ~= 1.0
 - cmake
+- just

 Note: Cbindgen is used to generate C headers for selene and its extension plugins based on rust implementations.
 These headers are shipped with selene and selene-core wheels (in their `_dist/include` directory) respectively, allowing for downstream implementations to depend on headers at build time using the python wheels as build inputs.

+If interacting with the C headers within your branch, ensure that you regenerate bindings using `just generate-bindings` after making changes to the rust code.
+Note that breaking changes to public APIs should be avoided unless absolutely necessary, and will require a major version bump.
+Upon a pull request, headers will be generated and checked for differences against the committed versions.

 ### Building the rust library